Dozens of Teens Arrested as TikTok Trend Spirals ‘Out of Hand’

 “Most definitely,” retired NYPD Det.
 Sgt.
 Joseph Giacalone, who now teaches at New York City’s John Jay College of Criminal Justice, told The Daily Beast.
 “People are carrying firearms all over nowadays.”

-Orbeez shootings are occurring all across the country, Charlotte-Mecklenburg police officer Claudio Jimenez told local outlet WSOC, which first reported on the incident at Olympic High.
+Orbeez shootings are occurring nationwide, Charlotte-Mecklenburg police officer Claudio Jimenez told local outlet WSOC, which first reported on the incident at Olympic High.

 In Dearborn, Michigan, police on Monday arrested a teenager on assault charges after allegedly shooting Orbeez at a bystander.
 The target’s injuries are unknown, but cops warned the beads “can cause potentially severe injuries to sensitive areas of the body.”